NexaLinux/docs.nexalinux.github.io/Developers/pkgrepo.md

 For easier installation, we made our own package repository that contains tools like [nexa-cmd](https://github.com/NexaLinux/nexa-cmd).

+!!!contrast
+The package repository doesn't currently work.
+Do NOT use it!
+!!!

 ## Usage

 You can use the repository, using `pacman` or `nexa apt` (included in [nexa-cmd](https://github.com/NexaLinux/nexa-cmd)).